ptrace — process trace

 example, if the tracee is running in user space),

-it stops with PTRACE_EVENT_STOP
+it stops with PTRACE_EVENT_STOP with

 WSTOPSIG(status)

-== SIGTRAP
+== SIGTRAP.

 PTRACE_INTERRUPT

-only works on tracees attached by PTRACE_SEIZE
+only works on tracees attached by PTRACE_SEIZE.

-Attach to the process specified in pid
+PTRACE_ATTACHAttach to the process specified in pid, making it a

 tracee of the calling process.
 The tracee is sent

-, but will
+a SIGSTOP, but will

 not necessarily have stopped by the completion of